-Photorefractive keratectomy (PRK) is done by removing the surface (epithelial) cells of the cornea and then resculpting the cornea with the excimer laser.
-PRK differs from LASIK in that no flap of tissue is created prior to applying the treatment.
+Photorefractive keratectomy (PRK) is done by removing the surface (epithelial) cells of the cornea and then sculpting the cornea with an excimer laser.
+PRK does not have a “flap” of cornea that LASIK does.

-Afterward, a bandage contact lens is placed on the eye and typically removed approximately 1 week later.
+After your treatment, a bandage contact lens is placed on the eye and removed approximately 1 week later.
 This procedure can be done in patients to correct nearsightedness, farsightedness, and astigmatism.
 It is often used when the cornea is too thin for LASIK.

-Phakic IOL is done by placing an artificial lens inside of the eye and leaving the natural lens in its place.
-This procedure is typically done in patients with high levels of myopia.
+A phakic IOL is a procedure that adds an artificial lens inside of the eye on top of the natural lens.
+This procedure is often done for patients with high amount of nearsightedness.

-Intraocular lenses (IOLs) may be an option if the refractive error of the eye falls outside the parameters set for our lasers.
+An intraocular lens (IOL) may be an option if you’re not a good candidate for laser surgery.
 We do this procedure by removing the natural lens of the eye and placing an artificial lens.

 This procedure is known as refractive lens exchange and is similar to cataract surgery.
-There are numerous types of lens options, depending on your lifestyle and desire.
-The surgeon would be able to discuss which lens may work best for you.
+There are different lens options, like multifocal lenses that work for distance and reading.
+You surgeon will help you choose which lens may work best for you.

 You will be in our office for approximately one hour on the day of the procedure.
-After you are checked in, the procedure itself takes approximately 10 minutes per eye, utilizing our bladeless all-laser equipment.
+After you are checked in, the procedure itself takes approximately 10 minutes per eye, using our bladeless, all-laser equipment.

-You will be required to take eye drops for approximately one week after the procedure, and our surgeons will follow up with you the next day and then approximately 1-3 weeks after that.
+You will be responsible for taking eye drops for one week after the procedure.
+You’ll have a followup visit with your surgeon the next day and then 1-3 weeks later.

 In the first few days after the procedure, it is common to feel some irritation in the eyes, this will resolve over time as you use your eye drops and your eyes continue to heal.

-It is very common to be anxious about your procedure, please know you are not alone.
-You will be given oral valium to help calm your nerves, and topical numbing drops will be placed in each eye to make you more comfortable.
-Additionally, our staff is here to talk, even hold your hand to help ease your nerves.
+It is very common to be anxious about your procedure, you are not alone!
+You will be given oral valium to help calm your nerves and eye drops to make you more comfortable.
+Our staff is here to talk or even hold your hand to help ease your nerves.

-LASIK is an extremely safe procedure, in fact, we utilize this technology on individuals serving our country in the military.
-There are risks to the procedure, including, but not limited to a decrease in vision, infection, and corneal swelling.
-Though these risks are extremely low, they can occur.
+LASIK is an extremely safe procedure.
+In fact, this same technology is approved for individuals serving our country in the military.
+There are risks to the procedure, including a decrease in vision, infection, and corneal swelling.
+The rate of complications is extremely low.